evilusean/Pysean/Sean/JapaNaeS/readme.md

 Kanji = used for words of chinese origin adapted into Japanese </br>
   On-yomi = way to read kanji from chinese pronounciation </br>
   Kun-yomi = way to read kanji from japanese pronounciation </br>
+Furigana = Hiragana characters are used to spell out the pronunciation of a kanji be being written above(or beside)